-VET Qualification on - Two Years (RTO #32123 - Unity College) Qualification Description Certificate IV in Crime and Justice is an accredited course.
-The Certificate IV in Crime and Justice is designed by justice professionals for people who would like to achieve employment in the criminal justice system and wish to develop a deeper understanding of the justice system.
-Aims: The Certificate IV in Crime and Justice course is designed to provide students with a broad understanding of the justice system develop the personal skills and knowledge which underpin employment in the justice system.
-Entry Requirements Academic - There are no formal entry requirements for this course.
-It is recommended that students have a pass in Year 10 English to demonstrate sufficient spoken and written comprehension to successfully complete all study and assessment requirements.
-Qualification Packaging Rules Attitude - students need to demonstrate independent learning skills.
-To attain this certificate, 10 units of competency (6 core and 4 elective) must be completed.
-Course Structure NAT10971001 Provide information and referral advice on justice-related issues NAT10971002 Prepare documentation for court proceedings NAT1097003 Analyse social justice issues BSBXCM401 Apply communication strategies in the workplace BSBRES401 Analyse and present research information PSPREG003 Apply Regulatory Powers BSBLEG421 Apply understanding of the Australian Legal System BSBPEF402 Develop personal work priorities BSBLEG523 Apply legal principles in tort law matters PSPREG010 Prepare a brief of evidence BSBLDR414 Lead team effectiveness PSPREG012 Gather Information through interviews Learning Experience Content is delivered in a classroom environment through Legal Studies/Certificate IV Crime and Justice classes or via an online plus face-to face option.
-Course content provided by the trainer and assessor.
-This can be in the format of online reading and activities, whole day workshops, 3 x compulsory after school workshops with industry professionals Technology required: access to the internet Assessment Evidence contributing towards competency will be collected throughout the program.
-This process allows a student's competency to be assessed in a holistic approach that integrates a range of competencies.
-Evidence is gathered through the following: Written projects, Online quizzes, Observation of skills, Oral and written questions.
-Pathways The Certificate IV in Crime and Justice is reccommended for students looking to gain employment or further study opportunites in justice and law related fields such as the police service, justice related occupations, corrective services, courts, legal offices, customs service, security industry and private investigations.
-Cost \$750 upfront fee (current at 30 September 2022) Further Information Refund Policy Refund for students exiting a certificate course is on prorate basis related to the unit/s of competency covered (less a \$50.00 administration fee).
-Students must have evidence of the reason/s why exit from the course is being sought (e.g., a medical certificate or show extreme personal hardship).
-Applications for refund are made to the Unity College Principal and are at the discretion of the principal.
+VET Qualification - Two Years (RTO #32123 - Unity College) Certificate IV in Justice Studies is an accredited course.
+The Certificate IV in Justice Studies is Qualification designed by justice professionals for people who would like to achieve employment in the Description criminal justice system and wish to develop a deeper understanding of the justice system.
+Aims: The Certificate IV in Justice Studies course is designed to • provide students with a broad understanding of the justice system develop the personal skills and knowledge which underpin employment in the justice system.
+Academic - There are no formal entry requirements for this course.
+It is recommended that Entry students have a pass in Year 10 English to demonstrate sufficient spoken and written Requirements comprehension to successfully complete all study and assessment requirements.
+Attitude - students need to demonstrate independent learning skills Students may be required to undertake an LLN test to determine suitability and any support needs.
+Qualification To attain this certificate, 10 units of competency (6 core and 4 elective) must be completed.
+Packaging Rules Course Core Units Structure NAT10971001 Provide information and referral advice on justice-related issues NAT10971002 Prepare documentation for court proceedings NAT10971003 Analyse social justice issues BSBXCM401 Apply communication strategies in the workplace PSPREG033 Apply Regulatory Powers BSBLEG421 Apply understanding of the Australian Legal System Elective Units BSBPEF402 Develop personal work priorities BSBLEG523 Apply legal principles in tort law matters PSPREG010 Prepare a brief of evidence BSBLDR414 Lead team effectiveness or PSPREG039 Gather Information through interviews Content is delivered in a classroom environment through Legal Studies/Certificate IV in Learning Justice Studies classes or via an online plus face-to face/Zoom meetings.
+Course content is Experience provided by the trainer and assessor.
+This can be in the format of online reading and activities, video/face-to-face workshops.
+Technology required: access to the internet Evidence contributing towards competency will be collected throughout the program.
+This Assessment process allows a student's competency to be assessed in a holistic approach that integrates a range of competencies.
+Evidence is gathered through the following; Written projects, Online quizzes, Observation of skills, Oral and written questions.
+Pathways The Certificate IV in Crime and Justice is recommended for students looking to gain employment or further study opportunities in justice and law related fields such as the police service, justice related occupations, corrective services, courts, legal offices, customs service, security industry and private investigations.
+Cost \$750 upfront fee (current at 30 September 2022)